Adieu Poem by Bryan Taplits

 Adieu

-(For it was easy back then and 'oh, what a ride') ,
+For it was easy back then and 'oh, what a ride,

-Where I traveled my best, but never alone,
+When I traveled my best, but never alone,

 Yes, as one evolves one meets new weathered events-

-Which are conquered and vanquished as one tries his damn best,
+as one tries his damn best,

-Where every puzzling strong wind leaves you whistling and wheezing
+Where every puzzling strong wind

-At another of life's dread tests.
+At another of life's checkered dread tests.

 But one thing I do know (at least I figure it so)